JPL-IMCE/gov.nasa.jpl.imce.oml.tables/README.md

  update the Eclipse metadata files accordingly.

  Eclipse JavaScript does not properly recognize *.js files written as node shell scripts (See: `shared/test/js/`)

+## Eclipse Configuration

+  Go to Configure Contents and then tick the checkbox for Error/Warnings on Project

 ## Publishing to & resolving from bintray.com as a scoped NPM package.